markembling/storelet/README.rst

 Warning
 -------

 This is a very early release and the API is likely to change.
 Do not consider it stable until it hits 1.0.
-Also, there is nothing in the way of testing at the moment (!!).
 Don't complain if it eats your face.